 In order to get the final diploma of the Master in Middle Eastern Studies students are required to write a personal project work consisting of an interdisciplinary and critical analysis of a specific issue related to Middle Eastern affairs.
 The specific subject, agreed with a MIMES professor (supervisor), must be approved by the Director of the Master.
 It is suggested to connect the project work to the internship experience.
 Scientific knowledge acquired through the Master's courses constitutes the scientific background necessary to develop the research project.

-5th level- Internship or Arabic, Persian or Turkish Language Course 5 CFU
+5th Level - Internship or Arabic, Persian or Turkish Language Course

-As an alternative, students who do not carry out an internship may choose to attend an Arabic, Persian or Turkish language course.
-In any case, the course will have to be positively evaluated by the Master's Direction (additional fee depending on the organizing institution may occur).
+As an alternative, students may choose to attend an Arabic, Persian or Turkish language course.
+In this case, the course will have to be positively evaluated by the Master's Direction (additional fee depending on the organizing institution may occur).

 1st level Specializing Master's Degree issued by the Università Cattolica del Sacro Cuore (Italian Law D.M.
 509/99) will be granted at the end of the Master’s course upon achievement of 60 ECTS credits, gained through the attendance to all the Master activities and the positive results in the examinations taken.
 All the Master’s activities (exams, internship, project work) must be performed.